Birinder1469/BirinderSingh_Blog/_posts/2019-03-17-Income_Prediction_App.md

 ![](../imgs/cf_format.PNG)
 `**Figure 12**`

-We can notice that all the models are performing well on detection of category 0 which is for `Income < 50k`, Random Forest seems to be doing the best though predicting 11806 out of 11806 + 629 `<50k` observations.
-The More important prediction to us is the `Income>50k` because the training data has much less entries for this category 7841 vs 24720.
-Comparing the three models its clear that the Random Forest is performing the best to predict the `income>50k`.
-This is a motivation to use the Random Forest model going forward.
+We notice that all the models are performing well on detection of category 0 which is for `Income < 50k`, XGBoost seems to be doing slightly better correctly predicting 11781 out of (11781 + 654) = 12435 `<50k` observations.
+The more important prediction to us is the `Income>50k` because the training data has much less entries for this category 7841 vs 24720.
+Comparing the three models the Random Forest and XGBoost are doing close enough job to predict the `income>50k` with slightly better prediction by Random Forest with 2358 correct predictions out of (2358+1488)= 3846 >\$50k observations.
+The boosting technique XGBoost has not come up with any substantial improvement hence we can use the Random Forest classifier model going forward which predicted the >\$50k category slightly better.

 Now that we have narrowed down the model lets combine the training and test datasets to have larger data to train to have a more robust model.